Montgomery County Sentinel

-The Montgomery County Sentinel was the oldest continuously published newspaper in Montgomery County, Maryland.
-As one of the smallest local newspapers, in terms of circulation, it was based in Rockville from its first print in 1855 until its closure in 2020.
+The Montgomery County Sentinel was a newspaper that operated from 1855 to 2020 in Rockville in Montgomery County, Maryland.
+It was long one of the smallest local newspapers by circulation and was at its closing the oldest continuously published newspaper.

 History

-The Montgomery County Sentinel was first published as a weekly newspaper on August 11, 1855 by Matthew Fields in Rockville, Maryland.
+The Montgomery County Sentinel was first published as a weekly newspaper on August 11, 1855, by Matthew Fields in Rockville, Maryland.

 The early focus of the paper was on advertising and politics, with relatively little space devoted to local news.
 News articles were usually brief and to the point without elaboration.
 On two occasions, once before and once during the Civil War, the paper suffered brief interruptions while Union military forces detained Matthew Fields, a Southern sympathizer.

 Throughout the war, the Sentinel wrote on the issue of slavery and when Abraham Lincoln issued the Emancipation Proclamation, Fields published the document's text in full on September 26, 1862.
 The editors of the Sentinel took a firm stance against the Emancipation Act believing that it encouraged the occurrence of a racial war.
 In addition to discussing the various political issues, war reports also informed readers on the progress of the war.

 After rioting killed Union soldiers in Baltimore, the institution of martial law in Maryland allowed the Union Army to imprison Confederate sympathizers for disloyalty.
 On October 6, 1862, Union soldiers arrested Matthew Fields on the suspicion of 'southern sympathies.'
 Court documents indicate Fields was to be released as soon as he was willing to take an oath not to publish material favoring the South.
 He was released on November 25, 1862, during Lincoln's Thanksgiving Amnesty.

 Fields was later arrested by United States military authorities once again, in the spring of 1864.
 He would be released in the following June.
 The paper ceased publication during this time period.

 Fields died in 1871 and his wife Rebecca took over publication, often handling production entirely on her own until 1910 when Matthew Fields' son Henry Clay Fields became the editor.
 Rebecca Fields maintained a limited role until her death in 1930 at age 100.